Skip to content

 BEFORE BMW PRODUCED CARS, IT MADE AEROPLANE COMPONENTS

 Before BMW started producing cars, it was an aircraft manufacturer.
-Starting from 1916 and continuing until the end of the First World War due to the large demand for warplane engines,
+Starting from 1916 and continuing until the end of the First World War due to the large demand for warplane engines, BMW, which was called BFW at the time, produced around 100 aeroplanes a month.

 Over the course of the war, BMW grew into Bavaria’s largest aircraft manufacturer, producing engines for a wide range of German aircraft as well as its own collection of functional aeroplanes.

-After the war ended and German companies were banned from producing military aircraft, BMW started producing furniture and kitchen cabinets using the extensive joinery equipment it had
+After the war ended and German companies were banned from producing military aircraft, BMW started producing furniture and kitchen cabinets using the extensive joinery equipment it had acquired to produce the wooden WWI aircraft.

 BMW’S AIRCRAFT PARTS WERE FAVOURITES OF WWI’S RED BARON